 Review a Handbook Chapter: To provide your feedback about a specific Handbook chapter, you can answer the brief survey questions on the Handbook Chapter Review Form.

 Technical committees develop and sponsor technical sessions at the winter and annual conferences.
 Information about their future technical program is discussed at each TC meeting and at the TC’s Program Subcommittee meeting.

->1.
-Heating and Cooling Load Trends: Down, Down, Down - Steven Bruning, P.E., Fellow ASHRAE, Newcomb & Boyd, Atlanta, GA .
+2. The Design Engineer's Perspective - Steven Bruning, Fellow ASHRAE, Newcomb & Boyd, Atlanta, GA.

 Programs Sponsored or Co-Sponsored for Past Conferences:

-2017 Summer - SEM19 - Changes to Heat Gain Tables in the Handbook Commercial Load Calculatons Chapter 18
+2017 Summer - SEM19 - Changes to Heat Gain Tables in the Handbook Commercial Load Calculations Chapter 18

 2017 Winter - SEM11 - Current State of the Art for an Automated Pathway from BIM to Cooling/Heating Load Calculations